SayaliLagad2706/TheMajesticLlama/README.md

 # TheMajesticLlama
-- The aim of this project is to build a single page web application using Angular 7
+- The aim of this project is to build a single page web application using Angular 7 and get familiar with basic HTML and CSS concepts
 - This page displays different facts and other information of the Llama
 - The page is currently static but can be used to display dynamic content from several APIs from server.js (a node file)
 - Various features like parallax scrolling, random circular pattern generation, html canvas, html cards, modal, etc. are implemented in this project